About Bevil Mabey

 Bevil Mabey was born in 1916, in Richmond, Yorkshire, UK.
 He was one of three children, with a sister and an older brother (sadly killed in action early in World War II).
 Bevil’s father owned a small builders merchants, Mabey & Johnson Limited.

-Bevil was educated at Tonbridge School and St Catharine’s College, Cambridge, where he took an honors degree in Anthropology, Archaeology and History.
+Bevil was educated at Tonbridge School and St. Catharine’s College, Cambridge, where he took an Honors Degree in Anthropology, Archaeology and History.
 He then joined the Army, serving for seven years in France, North Africa, Sicily and Italy, ultimately achieving the rank of Major.

 After leaving the Army, Bevil joined his father to help him run the family business, eventually taking over completely.
 Over sixty years, he built the original small business into a successful privately-owned group of companies offering a range of products for sale or hire in construction markets world-wide.
-For more than a decade, the group’s turnover has been consistently in excess of £100m and it has more than 800 employees.

 Bevil Mabey’s influence over the design process and his ability to grasp engineering concepts were undoubtedly a major factor in creating the Company’s success.
 The Company has six Queen’s Awards for Export Achievement (1973, 1978, 1982, 1987, 1998 and 2002).
 In 1984, Bevil Mabey personally received a CBE (Commander of the British Empire Award) for services to the export industry.
 Following Bevil’s lead, the Company continues to invest in product development, advanced production equipment and new ventures, to remain ahead of its many competitors around the world.